moggieuk/Happy-Hare/doc/configuration.md

 toolhead_extruder_to_nozzle: 72		# E.g. Revo Voron with CW2 extruder using extruder homing
 toolhead_sensor_to_nozzle: 62		# E.g. Revo Voron with CW2 extruder using toolhead sensor homing
 #
+# Distance added to the extruder unload movement to ensure filament is free of extruder.
+Must be less than 'gate_unload_buffer`
+toolhead_unload_safety_margin: 10
+#
-# Whether the detection of successful extruder load is considered an error or warning.
-Some designs of extruder have a short
+# Controls the detection of successful extruder load/unload movement and represents the fraction of allowable mismatch between
+# actual movement and that seen by encoder.
+Setting to 100% tolerance effectively turns off checking.
+Some designs of extruder
-# final move distance that may not be picked up by encoder and cause false errors.
+# have a short move distance that may not be picked up by encoder and cause false errors.
 This allows masking of those errors.
 # However the error often indicates that your extruder load speed is too high for the friction on the filament and in
 # that case masking the error is not a good idea.
-Try reducing friction, syncing motors and lowering speed first!
+Try reducing friction and lowering speed first!
-toolhead_ignore_load_error: 0
-#
-# Synchronized loading: It is generally recommended to load the toolhead with synchronized gear and extruder motors.
-toolhead_sync_load: 1			# Extruder loading leverages motor synchronization
-#
-# However, if synchronized loading is disabled, there are two more settings can aid successful transition of the filament
-# from the bowden tube through the extruder entrance into the toolhead
-toolhead_transition_length: 10		# mm of special handling for entry and exit of extruder when not synced.
-0 to disable
-toolhead_delay_servo_release: 2.0	# Delay release on servo by (mm) when not using synchronous load during transition into toolhead
+toolhead_move_error_percent: 60
 #
 # Synchronized unloading: It is recommended not to enable synced motors during unloading because (i) it makes it harder to
 # detect stuck filament, (ii) it can lead to additional noise, (iii) it is possible to "over unload".
 Nevertheless, it can
 # be employed if you extruder struggles to unload
 toolhead_sync_unload: 0			# Extruder unloading (except stand alone tip forming) leverages motor synchronization
 ```
 Happy Hare has the ability to synchronize various motors during printing operation and this section controls those options.
 Make sure you have [understand the caution](https://github.com/moggieuk/Happy-Hare#4-synchronized-gearextruder-motors) needed when `sync_to_extruder: 1` is enabled.

 > [!NOTE]